-Examples of manual methods include blood film reporting, microbiology culture, and urine culture.
+Examples of manual methods include blood film reporting, microbiology culture, and urine culture and Erythrocyte Sedimentation Rate (ESR),

-Automated methods are used in the majority of Blood Science Pathology tests performed.
-Manual intervention Erythrocyte Sedimentation Rate (ESR), where needed, requires subjective decisions to be made by a Biomedical Scientist.
-This applies to other manual methods such as blood film reporting, MRSA screening and urine microscopy.
-In these cases the quality of results is maintained by competency assessment and participation in external quality assurance schemes.
+Manual intervention where needed, requires subjective decisions to be made by a Biomedical Scientist.
+This applies to all manual methods such as blood film reporting, MRSA screening, urine microscopy and ESRs.
+In these cases, the quality of results is maintained by competency assessment and participation in external quality assurance schemes.
 Standard Operating Procedures (SOPs) are followed for all procedures.